imtanusreesaha/Injectify/SQL Injection Simulation Lab/README.md

+# 🛡️ SQL Injection Simulation Lab

-#📌 Introduction
+## 📌 Introduction
-This project is a beginner-friendly lab that simulates SQL Injection vulnerabilities in web applications.
-Built using Java, JSP, and MySQL, it demonstrates how insecure coding practices can expose login systems to malicious database queries.
+This project is a beginner-friendly lab that simulates **SQL Injection vulnerabilities** in web applications.
+Built using **Java, JSP, and MySQL**, it demonstrates how insecure coding practices can expose login systems to malicious database queries.
 The simulation helps students, developers, and security enthusiasts understand the importance of secure coding and how to prevent common web attacks.

+---

-#🔍 Overview
+## 🔍 Overview
 SQL Injection is one of the most common application-layer attack vectors.
 This project creates a simple yet effective web application that allows users to simulate both vulnerable and secure login systems, observe how attacks work, and understand how to prevent them.

+---

-#🧰 Tools & Technologies
+## 🧰 Tools & Technologies
-IDE: Eclipse
+- **IDE**: Eclipse

-Backend: Java (JSP/Servlet)
+- **Backend**: Java (JSP/Servlet)

-Database: MySQL
+- **Database**: MySQL

-Server: Apache Tomcat
+- **Server**: Apache Tomcat

+---

-#🏗️ Project Architecture
+## 🏗️ Project Architecture
 The system is divided into three layers:

-UI Layer: Front-end login interface
+- **UI Layer**: Front-end login interface

-Logic Layer: Handles request processing
+- **Logic Layer**: Handles request processing

-Database Layer: Communicates with MySQL for credential validation
+- **Database Layer**: Communicates with MySQL for credential validation

-#Architecture
+# Architecture
 -------------
 Setting up 3 layers: UI, Logical, and DB<br/>
 ![alt architecture](https://github.com/mndarren/SQL-Injection-Simulation-Project/blob/master/others/architecture.PNG)

-#Example
+# Example
 --------
 1. Original page<br/>
 ![alt orig](https://drive.google.com/file/d/10K4H-Gzgn8YmZHLOjb9jCtUb_K0Bq03-/view?usp=sharing)